Biden to meet Hyundai Motor chief on new investment plan

 President Yoon plans to accompany the visit, with Samsung’s Vice Chairman Lee Jae-yong offering them a personal tour around the facilities.

-Following summit talks of the two leaders on Saturday, a welcoming banquet will be hosted by Yoon for Biden and several chaebol group leaders, including those of the top four Samsung, SK, Hyundai Motor and LG, have been invited to join.
+Following summit talks of the two leaders on Saturday, a welcoming banquet will be hosted by Yoon for Biden and several chaebol group leaders, including those of the top four -- Samsung, SK, Hyundai Motor and LG – who have been invited to join.

 By Lee Ji-yoon (jylee@heraldcorp.com